-The scenario in the video gaming industry would be that
+The scenario in the video gaming and gambling industry would be that

-- The publisher purchases the video game, maybe with limited interest because the studio is not well-known, but then the video game turns out to be a massive success!
+- The publisher purchases the game, maybe with limited interest because the studio is not well-known, but then the game turns out to be a massive success!

 Under the regime in place before the new EU Copyright Directive, the publisher would be celebrating their great deal, while the authors would have limited rights.
 But apparently, this will no longer be the case.

-The impact of the contract adjustment principle on the video gaming industry
+The impact of the contract adjustment principle on video gaming and gambling industries

 Article 20 of the new EU Copyright Directive introduced the so-called “contract adjustment mechanism” under which